-finally a recipe which was a staple at home. a recipe made with cabbage, beans, caulifower and even snake gourd, bottle gourd and pumpkin. the chana dal and the coconut were always there and this was my favorite combination with any veggie. this used to be my tiffin box lunch in school with chapatis.
+cabbage upkari is one recipe which was a staple at home. this recipe is made with cabbage, beans, caulifower and even snake gourd, bottle gourd and pumpkin. the chana dal and the coconut were always there and this was my favorite combination with any veggie. this used to be my tiffin box lunch in school with chapatis.

-so the recipe that i am writing today is about upkari…. cabbage upkari. its one of my favorite ways to have cabbage besides the cabbage pakora.
+cabbage upkari is one of my favorite ways to have cabbage besides the cabbage pakora.

 i enjoyed making this one cabbage upkari recipe so much… don’t know why…. most of the time i like to cook. but this one was so good with all the cutting, chopping and clicking…